-For example, you could have a real-time search with a 60 second window that alerts every time an event with "disk error" event appears.
+For example, you could have a real-time search with a 60-second window that alerts every time an event with "disk error" appears.
 If ten events with the "disk error" message come in within that window, five disk error alerts will be triggered--ten alerts within one minute.
 And if the alert is set up so that an email goes out to a set of recipients each time it's triggered (see the topic "Set up alert actions," in this manual), those recipients probably won't see the stack of alert emails as being terribly helpful.

-You can set the Throttling controls so that when one alert of this type is triggered, all successive alerts of the same type are suppressed for the next 10 minutes.
+You can set the Throttling controls so that when one alert of this type gets triggered, all successive alerts of the same type are suppressed for the next 10 minutes.
 When those 10 minutes are up, the alert can be triggered again and more emails can be sent out as a result--but once it is triggered, another 10 minutes have to pass before it can be triggered a third time.

-In general, when you set up throttling for a real-time search it's best to start with a throttling period that matches the length of the base search's window, and then expand the throttling period from there, if necessary.
+In general, when you set up throttling for a real-time search, it's best to start with a throttling period that matches the length of the base search's window, and then expand the throttling period from there, if necessary.
 This prevents you from getting duplicate notifications for a given event.

-You can find additional permission settings in Manager > Searches and reports.
+You can find additional permission settings in Settings > Searches and reports.
 For more information about managing permissions for Splunk knowledge objects (such as alert-enabled searches) read "Manage knowledge object permissions" in the Knowledge Manager Manual.